acm-projects/SpeakWise/README.md

 <h1 align="center"> SpeakWise </h1>

-<div align="center"> Have you ever struggled with public speaking or been nervous about acing that upcoming interview?
-SpeakWise is your ultimate companion for mastering the art of speech and interview preparation!
-Record your speech effortlessly within the app and watch as SpeakWise analyzes your tone, pace, and counts your filler words.
-Additionally, experience mock interviews catered to your job description with personalized interview questions and response analysis.
-Join SpeakWise – where your speaking troubles end and communication begins! </div>
+<div align="center"> Struggling to coordinate group projects or social plans with busy friends/family, especially when exams and deadlines seem to always get in the way?
+Meet Harmoni, your ultimate scheduling companion designed just for college students.
+Harmoni takes the hassle out of planning by syncing all your group members’ calendars into one unified view.
+It smartly identifies free time slots that work for everyone, while carefully avoiding clashes with exams and critical deadlines on your academic calendar.
+The app then creates a poll with these optimal time slots.
+Once the group votes on the best time, Harmoni automatically confirms the meeting and adds it to everyone’s calendars, complete with a notification.
+With Harmoni, group scheduling becomes effortless and efficient. </div>

 ## MVP 🌟